Kintsugi logo

 Retail Sales Tax: A Quick Guide for Businesses

-But then, an alert hits your screen: “Urgent: Nationwide Retail Sales Tax Introduced.”
+Then, out of the blue, an alert flashes across your screen: “Urgent: Nationwide Retail Sales Tax Introduced.”

 Did you know logo

-In 2023, retail sales taxes generated over $450 billion in state and local revenue in the U.S., funding essential services like healthcare, education, and infrastructure (U.S. Census Bureau).
+In 2023, retail sales taxes contributed over $450 billion to state and local government revenue in the U.S., funding critical services like education, healthcare, and infrastructure (U.S. Census Bureau).

 What Is Retail Sales Tax?